+December 31,

-(dollars in thousands) 2022 2021
+(dollars in thousands) 2023 2022

 Balance at beginning of year \$ 373,424 \$ 373,424

-Additions - -
+Additions

 Balance at End of Year \$ 373,424 \$ 373,424

 Goodwill is reviewed for impairment annually or more frequently if it is determined that a triggering event has occurred.
-Based upon our qualitative assessment performed for our annual impairment analysis as of October 1, 2022, we concluded that goodwill was not impaired.
-No events or circumstances since the October 1, 2022 annual impairment test were noted that would indicate goodwill was impaired at December 31, 2022.
+In our qualitative assessment performed for our annual impairment analysis as of October 1, 2023, we concluded that it is not more likely than not that fair value is less than carrying value.
+Based on this conclusion, a quantitative impairment test was not performed and we concluded that goodwill was not impaired.
+No events or circumstances since the October 1, 2023 annual impairment test were noted that would indicate goodwill was impaired at December 31, 2023.